bigpandaio/ansible-workshop/workshop/0_AdHoc-Commands.md

-## Ok, Ansible can connect to vagrant, what now?
+## Ok, Ansible can connect to docker, what now?

 #### Running Ansible Ad-Hoc commands

-Now we'll use Ansible to run ad hoc commands on our host
+Now we'll use Ansible to run ad hoc commands on our instance

 Examples